• Skip to primary navigation

 Chicken Corn Noodle Soup is Comfort Food

-I don't know if y'all think of certain foods as being connected with having a bad cold or when you are feeling sick.?
+I don't know if y'all think of certain foods as being connected with having a bad cold or when you are feeling sick.
 But when I'm sick, I want to eat comfort food.

 And I always tend to think of chicken corn soup with egg noodles.
 There's something about warm broth with some added nutrition that helps to make you feel better.

 Another thing I think of when I'm sick is saltine crackers spread with butter.
-I don't know if this was just a thing in our home, or if it is a common food when you're sick.
+I don't know if this was just a thing in our home, or if it is a common food to eat when you're sick.
 But as an Amish kid, whenever we were sick my mom gave us saltines with butter, and warm jello to drink.

 The Amish always try to help each other out whenever there is a need.
 When disaster strikes, the church and community pull together.